How Chasteberry Helps Soothe PMSing Naturally - from a Nutritionist

 Taking birth control affects the anterior pituitary gland at the base of the brain.
 This important gland controls reproductive hormone regulation.
 Birth control creates an overabundance of estrogen while limiting progesterone production.

 Your body may need some help to get back into hormonal balance.
-That's where Vitex comes in.
+That's where Chasteberry comes in.

-- Vitex berry works in the anterior pituitary gland, binding to dopamine receptors.
+- Chasteberry works in the anterior pituitary gland, binding to dopamine receptors.

 - This binding causes a reduction of prolactin.
 Prolactin causes the development of mammary glands needed for pregnancy and breastfeeding.
 This is what causes breast tenderness, menstrual abnormalities, absence of ovulation, and other PMS symptoms.